If you ever wondered what launched me into the wider public eye as a spiritual unteacher, wonder no more. This is it.

 You are always awake, but you are not always consciously awake.
 In fact, you are rarely consciously awake.
 And because you’ve been unconsciously awake for thousands of years in that package–meaning the DNA and softer conditioning associated with the body you thought you were when you first started reading this–you’ll fall right back into unconsciousness if you don’t consistently and actively nourish it with conscious light.

 You have to be willing to shine truth, even when you don’t feel like yourself, even when you don’t want to, on things you’d rather leave in the dark.
 You must hold nothing back.
-Willingness is your bridge into being the shining on an ongoing basis.
+Willingness is your bridge to being the shining on an ongoing basis.
 You give yourself to the light fully, or you don’t give yourself at all.

 Don’t bother trying to figure any of this out, or you’ll end up right back on the same hamster wheel from which you just hopped off.
 You don’t have to figure anything out.